HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 We have already seen that there is a negative correlation between a website's performance and the number of preload hints.
 This relationship may be influenced by two factors:

+##### Incorrect preloads

-**Incorrect preloads**: When you preload a resource which is not as important as the other resources which the browser would have otherwise prioritized.
+When you preload a resource which is not as important as the other resources which the browser would have otherwise prioritized.
 We are unable to measure the extent of incorrect preloads as you would need to A/B test the page with and without each hint.

+##### Unused preloads

-**Unused preloads**: When you preload a resource which is not needed within the first few seconds of the page loading.
+When you preload a resource which is not needed within the first few seconds of the page loading.

 // TODO: 21.48% of preload hints are unused within the first 3 seconds